IVRPowers/blog/content/post/trends/6-top-reasons-you-may-upgrade-your-call-center-to-a-video-contact-center.md

 ## 5. Market Competitive Advantage

-Video contact centers provide a game changer competitive advantage for companies that prioritize customer experience over conventional customer care common offering.
-By offering a more engaging and personalized experience, companies can differentiate much more themselves from their competitors and improve brand loyalty.
+Video contact centers provide a game changer competitive advantage for companies that prioritize customer experience over conventional customer care.
+By offering a more engaging and personalized experience, companies can differentiate much more themselves from their competitors and improve brand loyalty of their clients.

 ## 6. Flexibility and Accessibility